What do the prices of movie tickets to Hollywood’s latest blockbuster and the cost of electricity have in common?

 Figure 5: Household B’s July electric bill is $561.

 Does this make sense?
-Mathematically, we can get a rough estimate of how much of a difference TOU rates should make in electricity bills with a simple formula:
+Mathematically, we can get a rough estimate of how much of a difference TOU rates should make in electricity bills by running our data through a formula:

 TOU Bill Difference = (DaysTOU/7) * (ConsumptionpeakA– ConsumptionpeakB) * (URpeak – URoffpeak) / URoffpeak